gmc-code/PC-microbit-micropython/docs/lessons/Microbit_library.rst

 ----------------------------------------

 | The microbit requires a library or module for it to work.
-| To use that library, always start the microbit code in Mu editor with:
+| To use that library, always start the microbit code with:

 .. code-block:: python